Simpy: Service features

-Simpy used tags and tag clouds to aid bookmark recall and allows bookmarks to be shared or kept private.
+Simpy uses tags and tag clouds to aid bookmark recall and allows bookmarks to be shared or kept private.
 In addition to saving, tagging, and sharing links, users could also save, tag, and search free-text notes.
 Most data pages also had RSS feeds.
-Simpy's founder is one of the developers of Lucene, a popular text search toolkit, thus Simpy had powerful search capabilities.
+Simpy's founder is one of the developers of Lucene, a popular text search toolkit.
+Thus, Simpy had powerful search capabilities.

-The service allowed for cooperation, via groups with different levels of privacy, and for discovery of relevant and new links via its watchlists and watchlist filters.
+The service allowed for cooperation via groups with different levels of privacy and for the discovery of relevant and new links via its watchlists and watchlist filters.

 Simpy had a well-documented REST API suitable for mashups and integration with other applications and services.

 de.lirio.us user migration to Simpy

 de.lirio.us was an open source clone of del.icio.us (criticized for its direct copying).
-It had technical problems and in March 2006, its maintainer announced that Simpy would take over the de.lirio.us userbase.
+It had technical problems, and in March 2006, its maintainer announced that Simpy would take over the de.lirio.us userbase.
 The transfer to Simpy was completed in July 2006.